 Another nice observation is about $10^4{t}_4(\frac{q}{10})=\eta^8(q)\eta^8(q^2)$.
-The same as $t_3$ in the case of elliptic curve (see (\ref{eq t3ec})), we see that $t_4$ is the $\eta$-quotient $\sharp 2$ classified by Y. Martin in Table I of \cite{yvma}.
-The interested reader can see \cite[A002288]{Oeis} and the references given there.
+The same as $t_3$ in the case of elliptic curve, see (\ref{eq t3ec}), we see that $t_4$ is the $\eta$-quotient $\sharp 2$ classified by Y. Martin in Table I of \cite{yvma}, see also \cite[A002288]{Oeis} and the references therein.
 It is worth to point out that this $\eta$-quotient appears in the work of Heekyoung Hahn \cite{heeha}.
 She proved that $3\mid \mu_{3k}$, $k=0,1,2,\ldots$, where $\mu_k$ is defined as follow

-Also she found some partition congruences by using the notion of colored partitions (for more details see \cite[~ \S 6]{heeha}).
+She also found some partition congruences by using the notion of colored partitions, for more details see \cite[~ \S 6]{heeha}.